- Internet Acceptable Use Policy

-Available meeting areas:
+Available meeting area:

-- Basement area maximum occupancy 50
+Assembly Room maximum occupancy 50

 Revenue is defined as proceeds from sales, admission, or attendance fees or tuition by an individual, or a nonprofit, for-profit, or government organization or agency.
 This includes “free” educational programs which specifically promote a product or service that may generate future revenues for the presenter.

-An exception is made for fundraising endeavors held for the benefit of the library.
 An organization or individual wishing to charge a fee or to sell items or services for the benefit of the library must obtain written permission from the Director before such an event occurs.